Bridging Earth and Space: A Survey on HAPS for Non-Terrestrial Networks: HAPS Architectures

-Over the past decades, numerous \ac{HAPS} projects have explored applications in communication, as well as surveillance, disaster management, and environmental monitoring.
-While some achieved promising results, many faced technological, financial, or regulatory challenges that led to their termination even at advanced stages.
+Over the past decades, numerous projects have explored various applications of \ac{HAPS}, particularly in communication, but also in fields like surveillance, disaster management, and environmental monitoring.
+While some of these projects achieved promising results, many encountered significant challenges that led to their closure, even at advanced stages of development.
+These challenges included technological difficulties, unsustainable financial models, or regulatory hurdles.

-A prominent example is the Loon project~\cite{loonproject}, initiated by X Development LLC (formerly part of Google), which aimed to extend Internet connectivity to underserved regions using stratospheric balloons.
-Loon demonstrated \ac{HAPS} potential by providing emergency connectivity in Peru (2017) during floods and in Puerto Rico after a hurricane, and by launching a commercial Internet service with Telkom Kenya in 2020~\cite{serrano2023balloons}.
-The balloons, following a regenerative architecture, carried an e-NodeB and antennas to serve ground \acp{UE} and communicate with gateways.
-Despite these achievements, concerns over commercial viability led to its discontinuation in 2021~\cite{loonproject}.
+One notable example is the Loon project~\cite{loonproject}, initiated by X Development LLC, formerly part of Google's innovation-focused division.
+The project aimed at extending Internet connectivity to underserved and remote areas using stratospheric balloons.
+Loon achieved several milestones, showcasing the potential of \ac{HAPS}-based solutions.
+For instance, in 2017, the team successfully navigated balloons to disaster-stricken regions, providing emergency connectivity in Peru during severe flooding and in Puerto Rico after a hurricane destroyed critical ground infrastructure.
+In 2020, Loon partnered with Telkom Kenya to launch a commercial Internet-via-balloon service for Telkom Kenya subscribers, marking a significant step toward scalable deployment.
+The balloons, following a regenerative architecture, were equipped with an e-NodeB and various antennas to transmit \ac{LTE} signals to ground \acp{UE} and communicate with each other and with gateway stations~\cite{serrano2023balloons}.

+However, despite an important role and a number of delivered breakthroughs in both academia and industry, the Loon project was ended in 2021.
+Its shutdown stemmed from many reasons including economical (high capital expenditure and operating costs), regulatory (spectrum allocation restrictions, international airspace coordination and data sovereignty issues), technological (channel modeling and network planning challenges, complicated station-keeping) and environmental/resource (helium scarcity, power limitations from photo-voltaic panels, occasional environmental pollution caused by polyethylene balloon wreckage)~\cite{zhang2022lessons}.

+Another ambitious project, Aquila, initiated by Facebook in 2014, aimed to develop a \ac{HAPS} system based on solar-powered unmanned aircraft to deliver broadband connectivity to underserved and remote regions.
+Operating in the stratosphere, Aquila was designed as a quasi-stationary relay providing line-of-sight coverage over areas of several thousand square kilometers, complementing terrestrial networks where infrastructure deployment is economically unviable.
+The project emphasized long-endurance flights (target: 60–90 days), solar energy harvesting, and \ac{mmWave} communication payloads for high-capacity air-to-ground links.
+Despite promising early demonstrations and due to difficulties with in-house aerospace expertise led to insufficient solar energy harvesting and battery efficiency, inadequate flight endurance and, above all, structural integrity issues, their own aircraft development was ended in 2018 in favor of ecosystem partnerships with aerospace firms such as Airbus~\cite{harris2018facebook}.